sashastadler/crunge-notes/Notes/Adventure Log.md

 4-Akhet 20: Looking like a storm is approaching, the group takes shelter in the surrounding ruins.
 To rest a little.

 4-Akhet 21: Alphonse leaves along with the prisoners.

+Letter w symbol of one of the richest men in arrasta kesh.